Axway/api-builder-docs/content/en/docs/guide_openapi/flows.md

 ### Headers

 The **Headers** is used to set custom HTTP headers that will be returned to the client.
 It is an Object of key/properties, where all the values are strings.
-With the exception of `content-type`, all headers must match thoses defined by the [OpenAPI response object](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.0.md#responseObject), and any required headers must be provided.
+With the exception of `content-type`, all headers must match those defined by the [OpenAPI response object](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.0.md#responseObject), and any required headers must be provided.
 Any header returned that is not documented in the OpenAPI specification will result in an error.

 #### Content-Type header